chanhyeoni/EatInTime-APIEndPoint/README.md

-# Spring-Boot-RESTful-API-At-Home-Fridge-Monitoring-System
+# EatInTime-APIEndPoint

-This project is the RESTful API part of the At Home Food Monitoring System.
+This project is the RESTful API part of the EatIntime.
 It uses the Spring Boot.

 ## compiling
 ~~~